Smoky Mountain Wildlife

 Prior to park establishment in 1934, a number of animals native to the Smoky Mountains were destroyed by man.
 Hunting, trapping and changing the land led to , changing land uses, and other causes.
 Some of the species that were destroyed in the Great Smoky Mountains include bison, elk, mountain lion, gray wolf, red wolf, fisher, river otter, Peregrine Falcon, and several species of fish.

 The Great Smoky Mountains are a true wildlife paradise and we are very fortunate to be able to visit.
-It’s important that we as visitors remember that we are guests and follow the guidelines and park rules for the best interest of all wildlife in the park.
+It’s important to remember that we are guests and follow the guidelines and park rules, because it is in the best interest of all wildlife in the park.